The State of Social Media

 In this article, we present a few interesting streaming services viewership insights from Comscore’s Total Home Panel, our flagship single-source measurement solution for providing granular insights into Over-the-Top (OTT), connected TV (CTV) and Internet of Things (IoT) device usage and content consumption.

 Top Streaming Services by Groups viewed on OTT Devices in the U.S.

-Among network-based streaming services, ESPN is ranked first and garnered a viewership share of 47.8%, with a sizable lead over other services in this group.
+Among network-based streaming services, ESPN is ranked first and garnered a viewership share of 47.9%, with a sizable lead over other services in this group.
 Its ranking amongst network OTT services remained unchanged relative to December 2020.
-Among vMVPD OTT apps, Spectrum is ranked first and garnered a viewership share of 31.1%, followed by Sling and Pluto.TV.
-While the ranking of these three apps in January 2021 remained unaffected relative to the previous month, Xfinity Stream moved up a rank and Philo moved down by a rank.
+Among vMVPD OTT apps, Spectrum is ranked first and garnered a viewership share of 31%, followed by Sling and Pluto.TV, Philo and Xfinity Stream.
+The ranking of these apps in January remained unaffected relative to previous month.

 Day of the week affects streaming viewership